utiasSTARS/utiasSTARS.github.io/_pages/safe-mission-level-planning.md

 # youtubeId: 8QMcNmCPYR0
 ---

-# Safe Mission-Level Path Planning for Exploration of Lunar Permanently Shadowed Regions by a Solar-Powered Rover
+# Safe Mission-Level Path Planning for Exploration of Lunar Shadowed Regions by a Solar-Powered Rover

 ### Olivier Lamarre, Shantanu Malhotra, Jonathan Kelly
 #### Article currently under review, to appear at the 2024 IEEE Aerospace Conference